ricoen/IoT-AES-128/README.md

 **2. Energy Consumption**

-&ensp;This test purpose is to find how much energy used for one time encryption.
+This test purpose is to find how much energy used for one time encryption.
 The method used for this test is calculate Vshunt of the IoT modules such in the picture below.
 <p align="center">
 <img width="320" height="240" src="https://i.postimg.cc/QCWZ1B81/Screenshot-from-2021-02-22-09-42-57.png">
 </p>